osxmidi/LinVst/Tested-VST-Plugins/README.md

 Login

-First install might give a download folder error (I got that error) so cancel that install and fix the download folder in the prefs and then close and restart Native Access

 Check in Preferences->File Management that the default paths are Download Location C::Program Files\Native Instruments Application Location C:\Program Files\Native Instruments Content Location C:\users\Public\Documents

-I installed Kontakt 6 Player ok and it shows up as installed in Native Access.

 The NTKDaemon seems to stay up ok for a session involving closing and starting Native Access.